rosettatype/yrsa-rasa/_pages/Introducing-Yrsa.md

 # Introducing Yrsa

-Yrsa is an open-source/libre project we have just started with a generous financial support from Google Fonts.
+Yrsa is an open-source/libre project we have just started with generous financial support from Google Fonts.
 The typeface is going to support some 45+2 languages in Latin and Gujarati scripts and will be freely available from the Google Fonts directory, once it is ready.
 Design and production are done in-house at [Rosetta](http://rosettatype.com), by [Anna Giedryś](http://ancymonic.com) ([@ancymonic](http://github.com/ancymonic)) and me ([David Březina](http://davi.cz) – [@MrBrezina](http://github.com/MrBrezina)).

 What makes Yrsa different is the design approach.
 It is a deliberate experiment in remixing existing typefaces to produce a new one.
 As such, we find it fascinating and… honest.